 Travel by air

-Guernsey has regular flights to major UK airports and other European destinations.
-Flights from London Gatwick take as little as 30 minutes and the island’s two main operators are Aurigny and flybe.com.
+Guernsey has regular flights to major UK destinations, including Gatwick and Heathrow, as well as a number of regional airports and other European destinations.
+Flights from London Gatwick take as little as 45 minutes and the island’s two main operators are Aurigny and flybe.com.

 Travel by sea